 What is Adiabatic/Evaporative Humidification?

 Adiabatic/evaporative humidification systems use mechanical energy to generate finely atomized water particles that are introduced to the air and/or evaporated to/from media.
 The adiabatic process does not require thermal energy from an external source.
 There is no heat added.
-Energy extracted from air stream is approximately 1,000 BTU/LB of moisture.
-Typical types of adiabatic/evaporative humidification are:
+Energy extracted from the air stream is approximately 1,000 BTU/LB of moisture.

 - Ultrasonic - piezoelectric transducer